isomerpages/nlb-photo-exhibition-chi/_tropical-metropolis/0-the-earliest-thoroughfares.md

 <div><p>Collyer Quay, 1880s</p></div>
 <div>Lee Kip Lin Collection, National Library Singapore</div>
 </div>
-This view of Collyer Quay from Johnston's Pier shows the Singapore waterfront, which would have been many visitors’ first impressions of old Singapore.
+This view of Collyer Quay from Johnston's Pier shows the Singapore waterfront, which would have been the first impression of many visitors to old Singapore.
 Collyer Quay was a street and seawall constructed in the 1860s.
 Lined with the offices of leading commercial firms, the quay served as a landing point for the unloading and storage of goods.
-The sampans in the foreground would bring goods from ships to warehouses along the Singapore River and passengers to Johnston’s pier.
+The _sampans_ in the foreground would bring goods from ships to warehouses along the Singapore River and passengers to Johnston’s Pier.
 <p></p>
 <p></p>
 <hr>